dopeboy/curriculum-2.0/units/10-versioncontrol/lessons/1-git/README.md

 ##### (8) Pull (optional)

 Suppose the repository where we cloned our work from got new files added to it.
-We could update our own repository by:
+We could update our own repository by running a **pull** operation:

 ```
 git pull upstream master